Reviewing error messages in Next.js App Router

 toast.error("That subscription has already been canceled.");

 The after versions are longer — 8–12 words instead of 2–4 — but they tell the user what happened AND what to do.
-The error recovery moment is specifically calibrated to accept that extra length.
+Error-recovery copy is calibrated to accept that extra length when it's load-bearing.

 404 / not-found pages

-not-found.tsx runs in the same moment and the same rules apply.
+not-found.tsx runs in the same context and the same rules apply.
+A common anti-pattern:

 // app/not-found.tsx — BEFORE